Visualizing Every Premier League Season Finish Since 1992

 May 24, 2026

 The English Premier League (EPL) just wrapped its 34th season and in that time, 52 clubs played at least one season.
 Some clubs — Arsenal, Chelsea, Liverpool, Manchester City, Manchester United, Tottenham — never left (though Tottenham tried their damndest this year).

-Most teams are split into three trajectories.
+The majority of the 52 teams are split into three other trajectories.
 Some joined late and never dropped — Brighton arrived in 2017 and stayed ever since.
 Some got relegated and never came back (Bolton, Coventry).
 Some yo-yoed — promoted, relegated, promoted again — with Burnley doing it so many times it became a personality trait (shoutout long-suffering Burnley superfan, Texans great JJ Watt).

 I wanted to see the league’s history unfold and visualize club trajectories in one chart.
 Also, the chance to use a data-driven statistical approach to cluster the teams was a puzzle I found interesting.